Finding climate solutions in nature

 In the words of our friend and climate scientist, Katharine Hayhoe, indigenous groups, communities of colour and the poor often suffer the effects of climate change ‘first and worst’.
 We add that vulnerable species like bumblebees, corals and Neotropical amphibians are also some of the first victims of a warming world.
 We are facing not one, but three global crises: the rapid loss of our planet’s biodiversity; climate change and a rapid increase in the global average temperature; and increasing inequality and poverty.
 These problems are interconnected, but so are their solutions!
 Nature-based Solutions work with and enhance nature on land and sea, providing benefits for both human wellbeing and biodiversity while addressing climate change.

 Forests are popular as carbon sequestration powerhouses, but they’re not alone: grasslands store about a third of the global terrestrial carbon, and research shows that restored meadows can become natural carbon sinks.
 A Rocha Switzerland is restoring dry meadows by removing invasive species and supporting farmers to manage the land more ecologically, while A Rocha France is restoring wet meadows in the llon Marsh.
-The carbon replenished in the soil can be even more stable than carbon sequestered in trees, vulnerable to wildfire, drought and disease.
+The carbon replenished in the soil can be even more stable than carbon sequestered in trees, which are vulnerable to wildfire, drought and disease.

 Meanwhile, seagrasses are vital marine meadows which store vast amounts of carbon while providing thousands of species with food, shelter, breeding and nursery areas, and habitat corridors.
 A Rocha Kenya has developed a seagrass identification guide to help conserve seagrass in Watamu Marine National Park.
 Of the 12 species of seagrass recorded in Kenya, 11 have been found in this critical site!
 In Florida, A Rocha USA assists a local zoo with their seagrass restoration programme by monitoring test sites to determine the best places for restoration.
 These ‘blue carbon’ solutions are a win for both climate and biodiversity, especially Red Listed species like the sea cucumbers and manatees that depend on seagrass.